We Tapped an Expert to Help Us Find the Best Chainsaw Mills—Here Are Our Top 7 Ones

 • Compact mill from a quality brand

-• Lightweight for milling in the field
+• Light weight for milling in the field

-• Improved end brackets are stronger
+• Improved end brackets are strong and reliable

 What We Don’t Like